JayPankajPatel/nvim/README.md

 If you want to customize anything please change anything you want using under the custom directory.
 If you aren't sure please read the NvChad documentation.

+This configuration is based off of NvChad, for more details on customization, visit their documentation [here.](https://nvchad.com/docs/quickstart/install)

+A more detailed documentation is on the way.